MariuszKaminski/Milestone-Project-2/README.md

 ### Target Audience
 * Pupils/students who have been referred to access the quiz by their teachers as an in-class activity or at home to aid their learning.
-* General public - anyone who wishes to check their facutal knowledge in the field of Geography.
+* General public - anyone who wishes to check their factual knowledge in the field of Geography.

 ### User Stories:
 * As a pupil/student I can easily interact with the game.
-* As a accidental visitor I would like to test my general knowledge in the field of Geography
+* As a accidental visitor I would like to test my general knowledge in the field of Geography.
+* As a teacher I'd like to provide my pupil/students with a simple and entertaining activity that will develop and test their knowledge in the filed of Geography.

 ## Wireframes